 Do I have to start with the first typing exercise?Not necessarily.
 When you hold the mouse over 'Choose lesson' you can see which keys the particular lesson is training.
 You can then start with the tutorial you think is the right for you.
 Be careful not to be optimistic about your current ability as it will lead to a too steep learning curve.

-Warming up your fingers.It is a good idea to warm up your fingers before a training session.
+Warming up for the course.It is a good idea to warm up your fingers before a training session.
 You can warm up your fingers by doing some of an lesson without caring too much about the errors, and then press 'Repeat' to get started.

-Are you a parent?Well, then you can reward your kid for every lesson the kid has done at en error percentage at one and perhaps an extra reward for a flawless tutorial.
+Do you have kids?Well, then you can reward your kid for every lesson the kid has done at en error percentage at one and perhaps an extra reward for a flawless exercise.
 Your child's school work will most probably benefit from being an apt typist.

-Errors and other things?Do you have any suggestions as how to improve this course, or have you found errors in it, you are welcomesend me some feed-back
+Improving the course?Do you have any suggestions as how to improve this course, or have you found errors in it, you are welcome to send me some feed-back